graphicore/varla-varfo/Emsquare/Volume-01/Issue-01/Main-Article.md

 ## Word Space

-The largest key on most keyboards and the most important character to spacing in a font is the space, or word space.
-In Latin use, its width is derived from a formula, or simply chosen visually by the type designer.
-It is often adjusted by applications, but its fundamental job is to make certain it’s the largest horizontal space in any given piece of text of a single size.
+The most important character to reading in a font is the space glyph, or word space.
+In Latin use, its width is derived from a formula, based on the width of one of the letters, or simply chosen visually by the type designer.
+It is often adjusted by applications, but its fundamental task is to make certain it’s the largest horizontal space in text.
+Readers can't be confused by the spaces between letters, between letters and punctuation or between punctuation and punctuation, and the word space.
+While this sounds obvious, it rarely is an issue with Latin type because so much work in the development of typefaces used by the public goes into elimintating any space that can compete, visually, with the word space.

 {% include emsquare-figure
         src="./images/Figure 7 & 8 one third.png"